TomasEkeli/TomasEkeli.github.io/docs/_posts/2026-01-18-failing-with-podman.md

 ## The motivation

 Docker Desktop's licensing changed a while back, and while it's not expensive, I was curious about alternatives.
-Podman keeps coming up as the obvious choice — it's open source, daemonless, rootless by default, and claims Docker CLI compatibility.
+Podman keeps coming up as the obvious choice: it's open source, daemonless, rootless by default, and claims Docker CLI compatibility.
 My C: drive was also running extremely low on space, and I figured a fresh start might help with that out too.

 ## What worked